 - guide the SU’s continuous improvement planning.

 Working together as a multi-school community, we translate curriculum intentions into nuts-and bolts activities that produce positive outcomes for our students.
 We use a distributed leadership approach to tackle this work and we are proud of the progress we’ve made, especially in aligning proficiency based grading practices with Tier 1 instruction, continuous improvement and professional development.
 We continue to expand parent outreach through our math, literacy and forum nights, and we continue to focus on providing students with social and emotional supports, while strengthening our professional learning groups and Tier 2 and 3 supports.
-All of this work happens with the understanding that the best learning communities are built on trust, empathy, respect, innovative thinking, risk taking, and voice for all; and all of it geared towards fulfilling the mission statement of the Barre Unified Union School District, which is “doing whatever it takes to ensure success for every child.”
+All of this work happens with the understanding that the best learning communities are built on trust, empathy, respect, innovative thinking, risk taking, and voice for all; and all of it geared towards fulfilling the mission statement of the Barre Unified Union School District, which is “to build a community of curious learners that empowers student voice and exploration through education, character development, and perseverance, so our students can take on the world’s greatest challenges.”